imaprototype/imaprototype/README.md

 ---

-## Healthcare Advocacy
-I strongly believe in using technology to improve patient outcomes.
-I’m an active member of:
-- **Unidad de Apoyo al Paciente Oncológico** since 2018
-- **Asociación Española Contra el Cáncer** since 2015

-These affiliations reflect my ongoing commitment to making healthcare solutions more efficient, accessible, and patient-focused.
+## Adaptability & Versatility

+Throughout my career, I've successfully tackled diverse **technical challenges** spanning industries like **e-commerce, digital media, subscription-based services, and B2B solutions**.
+My wide-ranging **skill set** and open-minded approach have enabled me to:
+- Rapidly learn new frameworks and tools
+- Integrate seamlessly with teams of varying sizes and tech stacks
+- Deliver consistent value in **fast-paced, evolving** environments

+I'm excited by any opportunity to **push boundaries** and help bring ideas to life—no matter the domain or business model.

 ---

 ## Let’s Connect

-If you’d like to learn more about my work or collaborate on **mission-driven** projects, feel free to reach out:
+If you’d like to learn more about my work or explore new opportunities, feel free to reach out:

 [![LinkedIn Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/juanmunozherrero/)](https://www.linkedin.com/in/juanmunozherrero/)

-I’m always open to discussing new opportunities, sharing ideas, or diving into exciting projects—especially those that **bridge technology and healthcare**.
+I’m always open to discussing new projects, brainstorming ideas, or sharing insights on how to **build high-impact digital solutions**.
 Thank you for visiting my GitHub profile!